 The City prohibits the hiring and employment of immediate family in regular positions within the same work unit.
 The City wants to ensure that organization practices do not create situations such as conflict of interest or favoritism.
 This extends to practices that involve employee hiring, promotion and transfer.
 Immediate family members, individuals in a dating relationship or members of the same household are not permitted to be in positions that have a reporting responsibility to each other and should inform their department head and Human Resources if such a relationship exists or begins.
+"Immediate Family" is defined in Article VII, Section 12.

-The City also prohibits the hiring of any person into a regular_position who is an immediate family member of individuals holding the following positions: Mayor, Mayor Pro Tem, City Council Member, City Manager, Human Resources Director, or City Attorney.
+The City also prohibits the hiring of any person into a regular\position who is an immediate family member of individuals holding the following positions: Mayor, Mayor Pro Tem, City Council Member, City Manager, Human Resources Director, or City Attorney.
 Otherwise, the City will consider employing family members or related persons in the service of the City, provided that such employment does not:

-- 1) Result in a relative supervising relatives; - 2) Result in a relative auditing the work of a relative; - 3) Create a conflict of interest with either relative and the City; or,

-4) Create the potential or perception of favoritism.
+- 1) Result in a relative supervising relatives; - 2) Result in a relative auditing the work of a relative; - 3) Create a conflict of interest with either relative and the City; or, - 4) Create the potential or perception of favoritism.

-Should an immediate family member of a current employee be elected to the City Council, the employee may continue employment as long as there is not a conflict of interest or perception of favoritism.
+Should a family member (as defined in Article VII Section 12) of a current employee be elected to the City Council, the employee may continue employment as long as there is not a conflict of interest or perception of favoritism.